port-labs/port-docs/docs/complete-use-cases/full-kubernetes-exporter.md

 ### Updating the exporter using Github Workflows

-You can keep your exporter `config.yaml` up to date using a Github Workflow.
-On change, we want the `config.yaml` to update in your cluster.
+To keep the mapping of cluster resources to Port up-to-date, you can use a GitHub Workflow to update the `config.yml` file applied to your K8s cluster whenever you make an update.
+On change to the `config.yml` file, the GitHub workflow will update the K8s exporter config deployed to your cluster.
 This can be achieved the following workflow:

 ```yaml showLineNumbers